satriyoaji/backend-mid-test/README.md

 ```cmd
 docker-compose up -d
 ```
+then wait e minute for the service running until success
 5. For the default, The service will be available on `localhost:8081` on your local (address & port based in `config.yml` file)

 ### API Documentation
 There are file `./apispec.json` and `./docs.postman_collection.json` to look up the API docs

+#### Testing Steps
+- run `make generate-mocks`
+- run `make test-verbose` or `make test` for overall unit test running
+- run 'make coverage' or 'make coverage-html' to know how many code coverage